 The main, if not only, reason that we looked at expansion and taking on another area was that Alan, my son, had been working part time with me.

-We had discussed the possibility of him working fulltime but we would have needed to expand our business through new sites, however, when the opportunity to purchase our neighbouring area presented itself that enabled him to join full time.
+We discussed the possibility of him working full time but we would have needed to expand our business through new sites.
+But, when the opportunity arose to buy our neighbouring area that enabled him to join full time.

 “What now are your mid-term and long-term goals for the business?”

-Short and Mid-Term is to consolidate both areas and ensure that we are both gaining experience of maintaining equipment and delivering the best customer service possible.
+Short and mid-term is to merge both areas and ensure that we are both gaining experience of maintaining equipment.
+As well as this we want to make sure we are delivering the best customer service possible.

-Long term we would like to grow our customer base and perhaps employ someone on a part time basis who would also be able to cover holidays etc.
+Long term we would like to grow our customer base.
+We may employ someone on a part time basis who would also be able to cover holidays etc.

 “What is it like now being in partnership with a Family Member?”

-I have been fortunate to work with family members for most of my career, and have worked with my Father, Brother, Wife and Stepmother and now my Son!
+I have been fortunate to work with family members for most of my career.
+I have worked with my Father, Brother, Wife and Stepmother and now my Son!

-In my experience, it only works if you have a strong personal relationship and can communicate well with each other.
+In my experience, it only works if you have a strong personal relationship.
+Communication is key!

 “What are the challenges to running a ‘multi-van’ operation?”

-We are currently running both areas as separate operations, so there are no different challenges to running a single vehicle but there are some advantages.
-For example, last week a customer phoned Alan to say machine was not accepting any money and he was quite a distance away but I was close, so I was able to attend and rectify issue.
+We are currently running both areas as separate operations.
+So, there are no different challenges to running a single vehicle but there are some advantages.
+For example, last week a customer phoned Alan to say machine was not accepting any money and he was quite a distance away but I was close, so I was able to attend and rectify the issue.